ushabharati/Python-InstaCart-Analysis/README.md

 product orders.

 ● The marketing and sales teams are particularly interested in the different types of customers in their system and how their ordering behaviors differ.
-For example:

 ○ What’s the distribution among users in regards to their brand loyalty (i.e., how often do they return to Instacart)?